krautz/MC404/README.md

 # MC404 - Computer Organization and Assembly
-Project coded in ARM architeture for those cleaning robots that must follow a wall or do a designed track
+Small projects to get used to ARM assembly language (Labs folder) Project coded in ARM architeture for those cleaning robots that must follow a wall or do a designed track (Projeto folder)